 Teaching per week:

 Year Groups 5 to 7 have in total 23,5 hours per week.
-The school day is from 8.45 am to 15.30 pm on Monday to Thursday and 8.45 am to 2.30pm on Fridays.
+The school day is from 8.45 am to 15.30 pm from Monday to Thursday and 8.45 am to 2.30pm on Fridays.
 The pupils are offered Homework Club (Leksehjelp) and an extra hour of physical activity a week.

 The pupils in Year Groups 5 to 7 share a classroom and a class teacher.
 They all get a study plan every Monday.

-Every term the pupils have a review with their class teacher.
+Every term the pupils have a student lead review with their class teacher.
 The review works as a pupil conversation where the pupil and the teacher together discuss the pupil’s work and well being.
-In this way the pupil is monitored closely which again provides for individual adjustments.
-Twice a year we also invite parents/guardians to a development talk where pupil, teacher and parents/guardians are present.
+In this way, the pupil is monitored closely which again provides for individual adjustments.
+The parents are present during this review.

 How do we work?